 For conditions affecting the vocal cords, speech therapy or deep breathing exercises can help relax the muscles in the throat.

-People with acute bronchitis will usually recover within a few days or weeks.
-Taking an over-the-counter anti-inflammatory drug, such as ibuprofen, can help speed this process.
+People with acute bronchitis will usually recover within a

 A doctor may prescribe antibiotics for bacterial infections.
 People with chronic bronchitis may need to take prescribed medication, make lifestyle changes, or, in some cases, use an extra oxygen supply.

 Treatment for lung cancer will depend on the stage of the disease and how it has spread in the body.
 A team of doctors will create an individualized treatment plan that may involve surgery, chemotherapy, or radiation therapy.

 If a person is wheezing for an unknown reason or thinks that they might have asthma or COPD, they should see a doctor.